Ann Cavoukian: Early life and career

 Cavoukian was born in Cairo, Egypt in 1952 to ethnic Armenian parents Artin and Lucie Cavoukian, and immigrated to Toronto with her family in 1958.
 She is the sister of Canadian children's entertainer Raffi and photographer Cavouk Cavoukian.

 She holds a B.A. from York University and received an MA and Ph.D in psychology from the University of Toronto, where she specialized in criminology and law.

 In the 1980s, she headed the Research Services Branch for the provincial Attorney General.

 She joined the Ontario provincial Office of the Information and Privacy Commissioner in 1987.
 Cavoukian served as its first Director of Compliance followed by her appointment as Assistant Commissioner in 1990.

 Tenure as Privacy Commissioner

-She was initially appointed Commissioner in 1997, and is the first Information and Privacy Commissioner of Ontario to have been re-appointed for a third term.
-Serving as an officer of the provincial legislature, the Commissioner is independent of the government of the day.
+She was initially appointed commissioner in 1997, and is the first Information and Privacy Commissioner (IPC) of Ontario to have been re-appointed for a third term.
+Serving as an officer of the provincial legislature, the commissioner is independent of the government of the day.